AnPophale/AM5630-Foundations-of-CFD/README.md

   <em>Figure 4: Given velocity field in the 2D domain</em>
 </p>

-The governing equation for temperauture with convection and diffusion is given as,
+The governing equation for the temperature with convection and diffusion is given as,
 ```math
 \frac{\partial}{\partial x} (\rho U T) + \frac{\partial}{\partial y} (\rho V T) = \frac{\partial}{\partial x} \left( \Gamma \frac{\partial T}{\partial x} \right) + \frac{\partial}{\partial y} \left( \Gamma \frac{\partial T}{\partial y} \right) + S, \quad \text{where } \Gamma = \frac{k}{C_p}
 ```

-We apply the FVM discretiztion procedure as described previously using the central difference scheme for diffuseive terms but here, we use the hybrid scheme for the convective term which is explained below.
+We apply the FVM discretization procedure as described previously using the central difference scheme for diffusive terms but here, we use the hybrid scheme for the convective term which is explained below.
 On integration, the convective term gives
 ```math
 (\rho U T)_{w} \Delta y - (\rho U T)_{e} \Delta y + (\rho V T)_{n} \Delta x - (\rho V T)_{s} \Delta x
 ```
 Again as done in the FVM, all variables are stored at cell centers and values are not known at the cell faces.
 As the velocity profile is already known at the cell centers, it can be interpolated to the cell faces.
 But the calculate the unknown T at the cell faces, we need some discretization scheme for which we use the hybrid scheme.

-The temperature values at the cell faces is calcullated in the hybrid scheme as an upwind or central differencing scheme based on the cell Peclet number.
-Essentially, based on the ratio of convection to diffusion at each cell, either the central difference scheme (suitable for diffusion) or the first order upwind scheme (suitable for convection) is used.The formulation for the hybrid scheme is given considering the first term in the above equation and it is written as
+The temperature values at the cell faces is calculated in the hybrid scheme as an upwind or central differencing scheme based on the cell Peclet number.
+Essentially, based on the ratio of convection to diffusion at each cell, either the central difference scheme (suitable for diffusion) or the first order upwind scheme (suitable for convection) is used.
+The formulation for the hybrid scheme is given considering the first term ($`T_w`$) in the above equation and it is written as,

 ```math
 T_w =